 Why is zip code X missing?
 Or what is a ZCTA, and how is it different from a zip code?

-On this website, we use the terms ZCTA, zip code or zip interchangeably.
-Most people who we work with don’t know what a ZCTA is and the difference between a zip code and ZCTA doesn’t impact how they need to use the data.
-Of course, theoretical problems could arise with using ZCTAs if you are doing a mailing list or mass mail project.
+We use the terms ZCTA, zip code or zip interchangeably, because most of our clients 1. don’t know what a ZCTA is and 2. the difference between a zip code and ZCTA doesn’t impact how they need to use the data.
+That said, theoretical problems could arise with using ZCTAs if you are doing a mass mailing project.
+If you are using this data to send US postal mail, please contact us so we can make sure you have the best data for your use case.

-What to do if you HAVE to have demographics for a zip that doesn't have a ZCTA?
+What should you do if you still need demographics for a zip that doesn't have a ZCTA?